(C) Provisions

 B. Financial Risk Management

 The Company's activities expose it to variety of financial risks: market risk (including foreign currency risk and interest rate risk), commodity price risk, credit risk and liquidity risk.
-Within the boundaries of approved Risk Management Policy framework, the Company uses derivative instruments to manage the volatility of financial markets and minimize the adverse impact on its financial performance.
+Within the boundaries of approved Risk Management Policy framework, the Company uses derivative instruments to manage the volatility of financial markets and minimise the adverse impact on its financial performance.

 i) Market Risk